-FIG. 9.
+Fig. 4.3.2.9.
 QE ratio - samples implanted with 10,000 V hydrogen ions to samples that were not exposed to hydrogen ions - as a function of heat cycle, for bulk GaAs with three different surface cleave planes.
 Heat cycle numbers: 1: 250°C for 20 minutes; 2: 370°C for 30 minutes; 3: 490°C for 1 hour; 4 and 5: 550°C for 1 hour

-Implantation of the photocathode with either low or high energy hydrogen ions served to reduce photocathode QE, but the QE degradation caused by 100 V hydrogen ions was modest and QE could easily be recovered following sample heating.
+In conclusion, implantation of the photocathode with either low or high energy hydrogen ions served to reduce photocathode QE, but the QE degradation caused by 100 V hydrogen ions was modest and QE could easily be recovered following sample heating.
 In sharp contrast, the QE degradation caused by 10,000 V hydrogen ions was severe and QE could not be fully recovered with heat.
 These observations suggest that low energy ions penetrate the surface, stopping at locations between atoms and creating interstitial defects that likely reduce the diffusion length of the electrons within the material, reducing the number of available electrons that reach the photocathode surface that can contribute to photoemission.
 During sample heating, the interstitial defects diffuse throughout the material, restoring the electron diffusion length and the photocathode QE.
 Whereas high energy ions likely generate knock-out vacancies within the crystal structure that permanently adversely alter the band structure of the semiconductor.
 As noted above, inside a DC high voltage photogun, the photocathode will be bombarded by considerably more low voltage ions than high voltage ions.
 This is fortuitous and explains why the photocathode QE can be routinely restored following simple heating and reactivation, except at the electrostatic center of the photocathode, where the highest energy ions are directed8, 27.

-The data support the simple picture that channeling is enhanced for the sample with the most “open space” between atoms.
+In addition, the data support the simple picture that channeling is enhanced for the sample with the most “open space” between atoms.
 More “open space” leads to enhanced channeling which means high energy ions create fewer vacancies that lead to reduced and unrecoverable QE.
 Surface cleave plane (110) has the most “open space” and cleave plane (100) the least “open space”.
 As such, surface cleave plane (110) was the least sensitive to ion bombardment and cleave plane (100) the most sensitive.
 Considering all the results in total, the best choice for a photogun using bulk GaAs would be surface cleave plane (110), providing the highest QE and least sensitivity to ion bombardment.
 It’s true that modern high-current accelerator applications now prefer alkali-antimonide photocathodes over GaAs photocathodes, because alkali-antimonide photocathodes offer similarly high QE but with longer operating lifetime.
 However, spin-polarized accelerator applications may be forced to use bulk GaAs as the only practical means to generate milliampere-levels of spin-polarized beam.
 28

 References